cyliong/list2-ios/README.md

 - FMDB

 ## Requirements
-- Xcode 12 or higher
+- Xcode 12.1 or higher
-- iOS 13.1 or higher (Widget is supported by iOS 14 or higher)
+- iOS 14 or higher
 - Swift 5 or higher